 Art in the Environment

-Art in the environment, experienced out in the open air, provides a great way to get a different perspective on the artworks themselves, a new appreciation of the setting the artwork sits in, or just provides an interesting focus for a good walk.
+Art experienced out in the open air is a great way to get a new appreciation of both artwork and the setting it sits in.
+We have a number of striking sculptures and sculpture trails locally – they always provide an interesting focus for a good walk!

 Masham Swift Trail